metagenome-atlas/atlas/docs/usage/output.rst

 There are two main workflows implemented in atlas.
 A. *Genomes* and B. *Genecatalog*.
 The first aims in producing metagenome assembled genomes (MAGs) where as the later produces a gene catalog.
 The steps of Quality control and and

-Have a look at the example output at `<https://github.com/metagenome-atlas/Tutorial/Example>`_ .
+.. note:: Have a look at the example output at `<https://github.com/metagenome-atlas/Tutorial/Example>`_ .

 Quality control
 ===============